 SS (see Schutzstaffel)

-Belief that German defeat in World War I was due to weak and treacherous politicians and/or a conspiracy.
+The belief that German defeat in World War I was due to weak and treacherous politicians and/or a conspiracy.

 Sturmabteilung (also SA, Brown-Shirts or Storm-Troopers)